-According to the author of Organized Uncertainty: Designing a World of Risk Management, Enterprise Risk Management “…should be understood as referring to any broadly based conception of risk management…It signifies any aspiration for a form of risk management practice which is all encompassing in scope, business-focused, and is suggestive of a bird’s eye view of organizational life.”
+According to the author of Organized Uncertainty: Designing a World of Risk Management, Enterprise Risk Management, or ERM “…should be understood as referring to any broadly based conception of risk management…It signifies any aspiration for a form of risk management practice which is all encompassing in scope, business-focused, and is suggestive of a bird’s eye view of organizational life.”
 Source: Michael Power, Organized Uncertainty, Oxford University Press

-Nonprofit organizations face unprecedented scrutiny and the growing demand to operate with greater transparency and board engagement.
+Why ERM – Nonprofit organizations face unprecedented scrutiny and the growing demand to operate with greater transparency and board engagement.
 As expectations for nonprofits and nonprofit boards evolve, the discipline of risk management is emerging from its status as a misunderstood administrative function to its proper role as integral to the effective governance of the organization.
-During its twenty-year history the Nonprofit Risk Management Center has advocated that nonprofit boards recognize their role in establishing the risk appetite of the organization and providing appropriate risk oversight.
+Many organizations, especially complex nonprofits, are embracing ERM as they evolve their risk management practices.

-The Center’s minimum fee for an ERM Review is $40,000.
+NRMC’s minimum fee for an ERM Review is $36,000.
 To inquire about our availability for an ERM engagement, call Erin Gloeckner or Melanie Lockwood Herman at 703.777.3504.